OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/restore-mssql-database-to-environment.md

 | Date Format | Date format to use if backup is suffixed with a date stamp (e.g. yyyy-MM-dd) | yyyy-MM-dd |

 6. Add a new step template from the community library called **SQL - Fix Orphaned User**.
 This is needed because the SID associated with the login for the database will be different and needs to be re-associated.
-7. Fill out all the parameters in the step
+7. Fill out all the parameters in the step.

 | Parameter  | Description | Example |
 | ------------- | ------------- | ------------- |